TPI-Immunogenetics/igmat/README.md

 Once done, to exit the environment, type:

     deactivate
+## Configuration ##
+IgMAT will automatically generate a configuration file in the user home directory:

+    ~/.igmat/config.yaml

+All generated hmmer models will be stored in this folder and the configuration file will be automatically initialised with the path containing the hmmer executables.
+For each one of the cli tools, the option `--hmmerpath` is available to temporarily override the hmmer path.

 ## CLI tools ##
 IgMAT comes with a set of cli tools for handling custom HMM models and processing data: